The Danish Dairy Research Foundation

 The Danish Dairy Research Foundation is a non-commercial foundation administered by the Danish Agriculture Food Council and the Danish Dairy Board.

-Since the Foundation was established in 1990, the dairy sector has invested a DKK amount totalling three-digit millions into research at the universities via the Danish Dairy Research Foundation.
+Since the Foundation was established in 1990, the dairy sector, associated parters and other funding bodies other have invested a DKK amount totalling 1 billion into research at the universities and university hospitals via the Danish Dairy Research Foundation.

-The Danish Dairy Research Foundation annually initiates research projects supported by funding totalling DKK 12-14mon.
+The Danish Dairy Research Foundation annually initiates research projects supported by funding totalling DKK 12-14 million.
 This is done partly via the foundation’s own funds and partly via applications submitted to the Milk Levy Fund and the Dairy Rationalization Fund.

-A typical project will receive funding totalling DKK 1-3mn and generally continues over a 1-5-year period.
+A typical project will receive funding totalling DKK 1-3 million and generally continues over a 1-5-year period.
 The Danish Dairy Research Foundation will finance up to 50%.
 The remainder must be provided by the applicant, from external, public and private grants, contributions from participating businesses and/or research institutions.

 The board establishes the strategic objectives of the foundation which is also reflected in the strategy and the annual call for expressions of interest.